-Our goats come from trusted farms including Amazing Acres, to insure that they are disease free and their temperaments are suited for engaging with people and each other.
+Our goats come from trusted farms, including Amazing Acres, to ensure that they are disease free and their temperaments are suited for engaging with people and each other.
 They come to us after they are weaned, usually around 3 months old, often as a group of siblings or cousins.
 They are nurtured and cared for by our team members, supporting them to become comfortable in multiple urban settings with a wide range of visitors and caretakers.
 Our team members follow a training protocol to teach the goats functional commands both verbally and with hand signals.
 Each goat has a distinct personality and relationship within our herd and with the humans around them.
 PGP offers a variety of ways that visitors of all capacities and ages can enjoy and experience this delightful connection.

 Ivy is one of the original 3 goats.
 She is smart, sassy and funny.
 She is named after her favorite food, poison ivy.
 She is also the herd leader.

 (Goats are matriarchal).